Understand the Difference Between Exempt vs. Nonexempt Employees

 Employees want the wages they deserve.
 Employers want to avoid penalties and fines.
 Want the best of both worlds?
 Understand the difference between exempt vs. nonexempt employees.

-Then, correctly classify your employees.
+Then, correctly classify your employees as part of your HR processes.

 That way, your team gets the wages they deserve, and you can skip the penalties for misclassifying your employees.